gravitydev/dynasty/README.md

 - DSL that supports most commonly used DynamoDB features (batch gets, expectations, conditions, etc)
 - Cleaner, easier to use

-Current drawback: Some of the newer features of DynamoDB are not available through the DSL yet.

 Motivation
 ----------
 In my opinion, there are 2 main issues with dynamodb and the java api: